 It seems that when it comes to farming jobs, experience and perseverance have their financial rewards.
 So there’s incentive for you to start preparing the foundations for your career in agriculture straight away!

-In other good news, unemployment for Farmers is below average, which indicates that there’s always work to be done for anyone in a farm job – plenty of opportunities to make hay to make while the sun still shines!
+Unemployment for Farmers is below average, which indicates that there’s always work to be done for anyone in a farm job – plenty of opportunities to make hay to make while the sun still shines!
 Research your local area for opportunities.

 These statistics indicate that being more mature in years is not perceived as a bar to a successful career in farming.